 Short and Long-Term Strategies

-Twenty-two percent of companies in our survey that are looking for CRM systems also say that they are looking for specialized features like project management, billing, donor management, membership, student information, and even logistics.
-This finding points to a significant evolution in the way of doing business, as well as the need to maximize and organize all the different ways in which information about a customer is available to companies.
+Twenty-two percent of companies in our survey that are looking for CRM systems also say they’re looking for specialized features like project management, billing, donor management, membership, student information and even logistics.
+This points to a significant evolution in the way of doing business.
+It also reveals the need to maximize and organize all the different ways in which information about a customer is available to companies.

 For example, billing information opens up a wealth of indirect customer information:

 - What, when and how often are customers buying?

 Project management allows company reps to gain intimate insight into a customer’s priorities for their business, including personalized needs and pain points.

 All this type of information may have been available to a company in the past, but it was located and stored in multiple places.
 The ability to access and share it from a central location changes the way business is conducted.
 Breaking down the information silos will increase overall efficiency and contribute to a more productive company culture.

 Because these alternative channels of customer information are far too important to ignore, many companies are turning to big data analytics tools that are required to get a 360-degree profile.